n0xtua/netlify-portfolio/content/_index.md

       subtitle: ''
       text: |-

         I have prior experience in the research of reinforcement learning methods with applications in robotics such as motion planning for an autonomous agent or multi-agent task scheduling.
-My interest in intelligent robotics has been constantly growing and I am eager to explore the range of tasks and methods that can be leveraged by autonomous systems for impactful applications.
+My interest in intelligent robotics has been constantly growing and I am eager to explore the range of methods that can be leveraged by autonomous systems for a variety of tasks with impactful applications.
 I am particularly excited about studying reinforcement learning and multi-agent systems.
-Research areas like computer vision and game theory also fall under my area of interests as they are crutial components of intelligent and autonomous robotic systems.
+Other research areas such as computer vision, game theory, and optimization algorithms also align with my broad interests, as they offer crucial contributions to the development of intelligent and autonomous robotic systems.

         I am looking for PhD positions focused on the mentioned topics or a subset of these.
 I would be delighted to connect with anyone who could guide me in this journey or be up for a chat about common interests.
     design: